wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 - Implemented a health monitoring server with proper signal handling
 - Set up Jest and React Testing Library for test-driven development
 - Created tests for the SpiderButton component (implementation pending)
+- Added rainbow background with proper aspect ratio preservation
+- Fixed favicon display issues
+- Added auto timestamp updates to preferences.md
+- Implemented graceful shutdown handling for containerization
 - Developed and implemented a comprehensive journal system with:
   - Journal reminder script that checks for git activity
   - Git post-commit hook for reminders after 3pm
-  - Full documentation in JOURNAL_REMINDER.md
+  - Full documentation with clear guidelines
-- Updated README.md to include documentation about all features
-- Added rainbow background with proper aspect ratio preservation
-- Fixed favicon display issues
+- Enhanced the journal system with:
-- Created preferences.md to document development requirements
+  - Comprehensive entry requirements
+  - Data integrity guidelines
+  - Weekly statistics feature
+  - Documentation of all components
-- Established proper project structure with clear separation of concerns
+- Reorganized project structure for better organization:
+  - Moved documentation to docs/
+  - Relocated server code to server/
+  - Moved hooks to scripts/hooks/
+  - Created a consistent directory structure
+  - Updated all references and cross-links
+- Fixed the pre-commit hook to work with the new file structure

 ### Current State
 - Project is set up with modern React 19 and Vite
 - Health monitoring server is operational with proper DevOps practices
 - Testing infrastructure is in place following TDD methodology
-- Journal system is fully implemented with scripts and hooks
+- Journal system is fully implemented with:
+  - Daily entry reminders
+  - Weekly statistics generation
+  - Comprehensive documentation
+  - Data integrity safeguards
-- Documentation is comprehensive and up-to-date
+- Documentation is comprehensive and well-organized in the docs/ directory
 - UI has basic styling with proper image handling
-- Project structure is well-organized with proper separation of code and documentation
+- Project structure follows best practices with clear separation of concerns

 ### Next Steps
 - Implement the SpiderButton component that currently has tests but no implementation
-- Consider adding journal statistics feature to track development patterns
 - Explore potential for public blog generation from journal entries
 - Add more React components to enhance the UI
+- Implement test coverage reporting
+- Create a development roadmap with milestones

 ### Preparation for Next Session
 - Review the SpiderButton.test.jsx file to understand requirements